Blackberry Cobbler Recipe

 • Spices: Add nutmeg or cardamom for an extra layer of warmth and complexity.

-This easy old fashioned blackberry cobbler recipe is a no-fuss recipe that’s surprisingly impressive.
+This cobbler recipe is a no-fuss recipe that's surprisingly impressive.
 Here are step-by-step photos to making this simple recipe.

 Preheat oven to 375F and lightly spray an 8x8 glass baking dish with non-stick spray.

-Make your cobbler filling by adding blackberries, cornstarch, lemon, ground cinnamon to the bottom of the baking dish and mix to combine.
+Make your cobbler filling by adding blackberries, cornstarch, lemon juice (and lemon zest if desired), ground cinnamon to the bottom of the baking dish and stir to combine.
 Set aside.

 Add in cold butter and mix with two forks or a pastry cutter.
 Set aside temporarily.

-In a small bowl, whisk together whole milk and egg, then pour it into flour mixture.
-It will be a little sticky.
+In a small bowl, whisk together whole milk and egg, then pour it into flour mixture (note: it will be a little sticky).

 Make about 5-6 "stones" and place them on top of the blackberry mixture in the baking dish.

-If desired, sprinkle ½ tablespoon of extra sugar on top of the batter.
+If desired, sprinkle 1-2 teaspoons of extra sugar on top of the batter.

 Bake for about 28 minutes or until it starts to turn golden brown.